Algorithm Design and Problem Solving · 4 question types

 Bubble sort traces and binary search descriptions appear in nearly every paper.
 4 to 6 marks.

-A bubble sort walks through a list over and over, comparing each pair of neighbouring values and swapping any pair that is out of order.
+A walks through a list over and over, comparing each pair of neighbouring values and swapping any pair that is out of order.
 The list is sorted as soon as a complete pass finishes without making any swaps.

 The name comes from the way larger values "bubble" to the end of the list (or smaller values bubble to the beginning, depending on the sort direction).